DraskFFXI/ffxi-mods/README.md

 2. Use the on/off toggle for any you do not want activated.

+In-Game Method:
+1. Type "/pivot" to load the XIPivot GUI.

+2. Within that GUI you can press the minus (-) button next to the item you no longer want to use.

+3. It is recommended to restart the game after doing this.

 Permanent Method:
 1. Open your game install path to the 'polplugins\DATs' folder.
 Example below: